az67128/trood-core-bundler-template/docs/api/compConfig.rst

 .. attribute:: filters

 Array of string.
 List of column names to include in filters.
+If target field depends on another object, you should pass linked model to `models` section of page configuration.
+If model is not passed, filter will be skipped.

 .. attribute:: search